 Things to keep in mind:

 Hardware requirements are also higher than the other options.
-A dedicated GPU makes a significant difference in export speed and real-time playback performance.
+A dedicated GPU makes a significant difference — 2-3x export speed improvements with GPU acceleration are common.
+The graphics card matters more here than with any other tool on this list.

 Filmora — Fastest Path to a Finished Video